 MTSU’s Student Farmers Market will offer fresh late-spring vegetables and more, direct from the MTSU Farm, this Friday, June 2, in the final market opportunity for this season.

-The market, which is open to the public, is held at the Horticulture Center on Lightning Way across from the Tennessee Livestock Center.
+The market, which is open to the public, is set from noon to 1 p.m.
+Friday at the Horticulture Center on Lightning Way across from the Tennessee Livestock Center.
 A printable campus map is available at http://tinyurl.com/MTSUParkingMap.

-This week’s shoppers will find kale, collard greens, lettuce, snap peas, new potatoes, green and red cabbage and more fresh vegetables, along with herb transplants that include sweet basil, lemon basil, purple opal basil and Italian parsley.
+This week’s shoppers will find kale, collard greens, carrots, new potatoes, squash, zucchini, green tomatoes, and green, red and Savoy cabbage, along with herb transplants that include sweet basil, lemon basil, purple opal basil and Italian parsley.

 The market also will have hanging baskets ready to decorate your patio or deck for the summer.